Introduction to Acoustics

 Want to take your studies further?
 Explore our integrated masters pathway

 Unsure about this level of study?
 Explore our foundation year entry pathway

-- Gain professional knowledge and skills that lead to Chartered Engineer status
+- Gain professional-level knowledge and skills that could lead to future Chartered Engineer status

 This is for you if...

 You are passionate about sound, with a strong background/interest in science and audio technology

 You enjoyed mathematics or physics at school/college and like using technology for problem-solving

 You want a degree with professional status, with the opportunity to take your studies to postgraduate level